-Its mission is to give all the world’s customers full power when dealing with business—for the good of both.
+Customer Commons is a California-based 501(c)3 nonprofit corporation with a mission to give all the world’s customers full power when dealing with business—for the good of both.

 It will do that by becoming a worldwide membership association representing all the world’s customers, and fostering development of tools and services that give customers full agency in the marketplace.